ArtFlag/sphinxtechnicalwriting/source/continuousdeployment.rst

 This file tells Travis CI what to do.

-In our case, we need to tell it to build the docs and upload the result on Amazon S3:
+In our case, we need to tell it to build the docs and upload the output to Amazon S3:

 .. code-block:: yaml